Forza Horizon 3: Gameplay

 Returning from previous Forza games, Forza Horizon 3 features a vehicle AI called Drivatars, which learns and mimics the driving abilities of Forza players.
 Drivatars are found throughout the gameplay world, and they appear in races as opponents, where they can be adjusted by game difficulty via the player.
 Apart from standard races, Drivatars can be challenged to a head-to-head race.
 If the player wins the race, they will be able to recruit that Drivatar onto their racing team, which allows the player to earn additional experience points, fans, and in-game currency.
 The player can also recruit Drivatars in a car convoy.
 When in a car convoy, Drivatars will follow the player, and they can be upgraded by skill points to perform certain tasks throughout the game.

 The player can upgrade and tune individual parts of their vehicles, with body kits being available as well.
-Additionally, the game includes a vehicle cutsomisation option called "Upgrade Heroes", which utilises both tuning and body kits to alter both a vehicle's performance and appearance, although the cutomisation preset is limited to a certain number of vehicles.
-The colour of vehicles and their collective parts can changed, and the player can also design liveries for vehicles.
+Additionally, the game includes a vehicle customisation option called "Upgrade Heroes", which utilises both tuning and body kits to alter both a vehicle's performance and appearance, although the customisation preset is limited to a certain number of vehicles.
+The colour of vehicles and their collective parts can be changed, and the player can also design liveries for vehicles.
 These liveries can be sold through the in-game shop, which further includes an auction system to bid on cars from other players.
 A total of 350 vehicles were available at the game's launch.

 Forza Horizon 3 offers open world multiplayer modes including an online cooperative mode for up to four players and a competitive mode for up to twelve, where players can compete in races and minigames with their vehicles.
 As from previous Forza games, the player can join clubs, where they have the ability to compete against players of other clubs in races and minigames.

+Due to the licensing issues, vehicles manufactured by Volkswagen are absent from the game.